rdf-ext/rdf-ext/CONTRIBUTING.md

 ## Styleguide

-All projects managed in the RDF-Ext organisation use the [standard code style](http://standardjs.com/).
+All projects managed in the RDF-Ext organization use the [standard code style](http://standardjs.com/).
-Standard is also configured as `lint` script in every `package.json` file.
+Standard is also configured in the `test` script in every `package.json` file.
-So you can use `npm run lint` beside `standard` to check the style.
+So you can use `npm test` to check the style.

 ## Pull Requests